Resolving Conflict in Decision-Making for Autonomous Driving: Related Work

 \section{Related Work}

-Our method is an extension of the concept of Altruism, as found in Game Theory literature. \citet{andreoni1993} presents the idea of altruism being a scalar value, $\alpha$, that multiplies or adds with the rewards of the interacting agents to influence an agent's decision-making by the potential payoffs to the other agents.
+Our approach is an extension of the concept of Altruism, as found in Game Theory literature. \citet{andreoni1993} presents the idea of altruism being a scalar value, $\alpha$, that multiplies or adds with the rewards of the interacting agents to influence an agent's decision-making by the potential payoffs to the other agents.
 In the work, \citeauthor{andreoni1993} provide three distinct models for altruism: pure, duty and reciprocal.
-The definition used in this work most aligns with the definition for pure altruism. \cite{Bansal2018} introduce selfishness, an equivalent, but opposite concept to our proposed definition, which is used for collaborative automotive planning.\cite{during2014} presents a method for decision-making for autonomous vehicles that corresponds to the pure altruism model, with an altruism coefficient of $1$.
+The definition used in this work most aligns with the definition for pure altruism. \cite{Bansal2018} introduce selfishness, an equivalent, but opposite concept to our proposed definition, which is used for collaborative automotive planning. \cite{during2014} presents a method for decision-making for AVs that corresponds to the pure altruism model, with an altruism coefficient of $1$.

 Similar to altruism in Game Theory, there is Social Value Orientation (SVO) in the fields of psychology and behavioural economics \citep{mcclintock1989}.
-SVO can be used as an indicator for a person's reward allocation preferences over.
-Unlike altruism, which is restricted to depicting egoistical or prosocial behaviours, SVO can also identify malicious or masochistic behaviours in decision-makers. \citet{Schwarting2019} implement a version of SVO that is similar to our proposed altruism implementation in that they weight the planning agent's reward, and the rewards of the other agents according to the planning agent's SVO value.
+SVO can be used as an indicator for a person's reward allocation preferences in coordination tasks.
+Unlike altruism, which is restricted to depicting egoistical or prosocial behaviours, SVO can also identify malicious or masochistic behaviours in decision-makers. \citet{Schwarting2019} implement a version of SVO where the planning agent's reward, and the rewards of the other agents, are weighted according to the planning agent's SVO value.
+We use a similar approach to incorporate altruism in this work.
 As in \cite{sadigh2016}, the authors model the interaction as a Stackelberg game and demonstrate that SVO can be used to augment lane merge prediction.
 In contrast, in this work we use our proposed method as a decision-making model.
 In \cite{Schwarting2019} the SVO model requires access to a single, accurate reward function to model the behaviour of any other agent, which is learnt offline.
 In our work we weaken this requirement, using Game Theoretic methods to choose the most appropriate reward function to model the behaviour of other vehicles.